 The IU function offers the user the possibility to set a DC current dependent on the voltage being present on the DC terminal.
-This works source (PS) or sink (EL) mode.
-The function is driven by a table with exactly 4096 values, which are distributed over the range 0...125% $U{Nom}$ of actual voltage on the DC terminal, even though in source mode the effective range is only 0...102%.
+This works in source (PS) or sink (EL) mode.
+The function is driven by a table with exactly 4096 values, which are distributed over the range 0...125% U{Nom} of actual voltage on the DC terminal.
+However, because of the upper limit of 102% of the rated current only the first 3342 values in the XY table are effective.

 The table can either be uploaded from a USB stick through the front side USB port or via remote control (ModBus protocol or SCPI).
 The function is defined as: